 Although registered in the UK, the Foundation’s sole shareholder is Princeton University and it is treated for US federal tax purposes as part of the University.
 This structure not only offers tax relief to UK taxpayers but also enables those who are liable for both UK and US tax to obtain tax relief in both countries on the same contribution.
-If you pay tax at the higher rate, you can claim back the difference between the higher rate of tax (45%) and the basic rate of tax (20%) on the total value of the donation.
+If you pay tax at the higher or additional rate, you can claim back the difference between the higher rate of tax (40%) or the additional rate of tax (45%) and the basic rate of tax (20%) on the total value of the donation.

 UK taxpayers may also receive income tax relief and exemption from capital gains tax on the value of securities that they give to the Foundation.
 Those who are also liable for US tax may receive similar benefits on their US tax returns.

 Additional estate-related relief benefits are possible.
 Please visit the HM Revenue and Customs website for further information.

 Why is it good for Princeton?

 Making a gift using the Gift Aid Scheme increases the amount of the gift by enabling the charity to reclaim the basic rate of tax on the gift.
 Currently, for every £1 donated, the charity can reclaim approximately an additional 25p from HM Revenue and Customs.
 This means that a £1,000 gift is worth £1,250 to the charity.